kevralston/Labour_force_survey_explore/README.md

 	By age and sex and levels of education

-Files:\
+Files:<br/>
-Explore_20181212_KR_V1.do 	- this file does some organising and exploation of the LFS\
+Explore_20181212_KR_V1.do - this file does some organising and exploation of the LFS<br/>
-paper1				- this file undertakes analysis of LFS 05-07 & 15-17, for a paper with Adam Fromby\
+paper1	- this file undertakes analysis of LFS 05-07 & 15-17, for a paper with Adam Fromby<br/>
-youth_employment_rate - R code to graph the youth employment rate\ Youth_employment_rate_20190205 - data for the youth employment rate graph
+youth_employment_rate - R code to graph the youth employment rate<br/>
+Youth_employment_rate_20190205 - data for the youth employment rate graph